jsoconno/tfmesh/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/jsoconno/tfmesh)

-# Selecting Files
+# Selecting files

 By default, Terraform Mesh will search for files that match the pattern `'*.tf`.
 This will collect all dependencies in the current directory.
 In order to recursively collect versioned resources, you can override this value with `**/*.tf`.

-# Supported Resources
+# Supported resources

 The following Terraform configuration file dependencies are supported.

-* Terraform `required_veresion` block
+* Terraform `required_version` block
 * Provider `required_providers` blocks
 * Terraform Registry (Public and Private)
 * Github Modules (Public and Private)

-Modules hosted in a git repository work so long as semantic verioning is used (e.g. `1.1.1`, `v1.0.0`, `version1.0.0-pre001`, etc.)  Both https and ssh are supported methods for referencing private modules.
+Modules hosted in a git repository work so long as semantic versioning is used (e.g. `1.1.1`, `v1.0.0`, `version1.0.0-pre001`, etc.)  Both https and ssh are supported methods for referencing private modules.

 Further development and testing is planned to support `gitlab` and `bitbucket` git sources and tags.

-# Version Constrains
+# Version constrains

-All version contraints natively available in Terraform are supported.
+All version constraints natively available in Terraform are supported.

 * `=`: equal to the given version (pinned)
 * `!=`: not equal to a given version (excluded)